solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 - [What is Azure Load Testing?](https://learn.microsoft.com/azure/load-testing/overview-what-is-azure-load-testing?wt.mc_id=loadtesting_acompara4_webpage_cnl)

 Testing applications after they have been deployed to an existing or a new environment is a vital step in the development cycle.
-It could prevent unwanted downtime or lost of application functionality.
+It could prevent unwanted downtime or loss of application functionality.

 ### Checklist